bluesky/tiled/docs/source/explanations/catalog.md

 integer, the Adapter will be passed a list sorted by `num`.

 Database triggers are used to ensure self-consistency.
+`time_created` and `time_updated` contain timestamps related to the corresponding DB entry (Node, Data Source, Asset), and not the underlying data files.
 ### Single HDF5 file

 This is a simple example: one Data Source and one associated Asset.